HolyBayes/FastSeg/README.md

 However, the repository itself provides a solid ground for vast further experiments, and provides usefull building blocks to apply the best attention practices in real time.

 An ultra-lighweight version of the SegFormer-B0 is another key contribution of the repository.
 It is a fine-tuned version of the official CityScapes SegFormer-B0 model, and provised IoU 98.0 at 13ms (with ONNX+TensorRT, it can take even 6ms) and takes 14Mb.
 Really impressive!.
 It is a great baseline candidate for further experiments.

+Also, based on the visual results, the dataset itself requires some cleaning.
+I am sure the current data quality interferers the models to reveal their potential completely.